WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-13-programming-microservices-net-core-3-1.md

 <script src="https://gist.github.com/WolfgangOfner/df4825b5890006fa4f673960c922bc20.js"></script>

-If you want to use a normal database, all you have to do is delete the adding of customers in the constructor and change the following line in the Startup class to take your connection string instead of using an in-memory database.
+If you want to use a normal database, all you have to do is delete the adding of customers in the constructor and change the following line in the Startup class to use your connection string instead of using an in-memory database.

 <script src="https://gist.github.com/WolfgangOfner/38fd404e812d8f61c0eb92a304cdf521.js"></script>